SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_overview.md

 We start off with the files coming from the [meshing](docsMeshing.html) of the analysis: these files contain nodal and connectivity information for the finite element mesh, located in the the folder _mesh-complete/mesh-surfaces/_.

 **svPre** is the preprocessor for **svSolver**.
 The input data files to svPre contain a complete description of the discrete model: nodal coordinates, element connectivity, element adjacency information and connectivity of boundary nodes and elements.
 The **svPre** program can be called either from the command line (in terminal) or the Simulation tool (in GUI).
-The input data files for **svPresolver** are created from the meshe.
+The input data files for **svPresolver** are created from the mesh.
 They are organized as shown in the example below.

 <figure>
   <img class="svImg svImgMd" src="documentation/flowsolver/imgs/meshfiles.png">